-It’s no surprise to the Equipment Leasing and Financing Association (ELFA), as they found that 79% of US businesses use leasing or loans to acquire equipment.
-If you’ve ever wondered what machinery financing is or what it can do for your business, here’s a blow-by-blow analysis of this funding game changer.
+According to the Equipment Leasing and Financing Association (ELFA), 79% of US businesses rely on leasing or loans to acquire essential equipment.
+If you’re unfamiliar with machinery financing or wondering how it could benefit your business, here’s a breakdown of how this funding option can change the game.

 These include: